1. What is a Foreign LLC in Arizona?

 Once approved, your LLC is authorized to transact business in Arizona.
 Retain approval documents for banking, licensing, and compliance purposes.

-7. After approval: taxes, licenses, banking
+7. After approval: Arizona taxes, licenses, and banking

-A) Arizona taxes
+A) Arizona state taxes

 C) EIN and banking

-- Foreign LLC Registration Filing: $150
+- Arizona Foreign LLC approval documentation

 - Maintain an active Arizona registered agent